eikek/mpc4s/README.md

 protocol
 specification](https://musicpd.org/doc/protocol/command_reference.html).

-The idea is that clients use this endpoint to run mpd commands.
-But for convenience, there are special endpoints for some.
+For convenience, there are special endpoints for some commands (see below).

 Responses from MPD are encoded in JSON wrapped in an outer object.
 Here is an example for an idle answer: